top of page

 ✔️ Blood in stool

-📌 Dogs may experience recurring, intermittent diarrhoea & vomiting—prolonged infections can result in weight loss.
-1 instance may not mean it's giardia but its something to consider and if a second instance occurs, test for.
+📌 Dogs may experience recurring, intermittent diarrhea & vomiting—prolonged infections can result in weight loss.
+One instance may not mean it's giardia, but if a second instance occurs, testing for the condition is advised.

 📌 If Giardia is suspected, testing is crucial for proper treatment.